Review: OM System / Olympus M.Zuiko Digital ED 150-400mm f/4.5 TC1.25x IS PRO

 Overall, handling is superb, with only a couple of minor quirks (focus ring position and collar detents) holding it back from perfection.

-This lens is simply outstanding in terms of sharpness and image quality.
-Even with the built-in 1.25x teleconverter engaged, it maintains excellent sharpness wide open.
-That’s a rare feat for a zoom lens, especially one with this kind of reach.
+This lens is simply outstanding when it comes to sharpness and overall image quality.
+Even with the built-in 1.25x teleconverter engaged, it remains impressively sharp wide open.
+That in itself is a rare achievement for a super-telephoto zoom with this level of reach and flexibility.

 The Nikon was set to 600mm, while the OM System was at 400mm (equivalent to 800mm full-frame).
 To match the framing, the Nikon image was cropped to achieve the same magnification.